Snelling Avenue South Zoning Study

 The study area includes the blocks along Snelling Avenue South between I-94 and Ford Parkway as well as the blocks along Selby Avenue, Grand Avenue, St. Clair Avenue, Randolph Avenue, and Highland Parkway within 1/4 mile of Snelling Avenue.
 Not all properties within the study area will be recommended for rezoning.

-The full Planning Commission then votes on the recommendation, which is sent on to the City Council for consideration.
-If the City Council decides to consider zoning changes, a second public hearing is held before the City Council.
-Once the City Council has approved the final recommendations the new zoning ordinance goes to the Mayor for final signature.
+The full Planning Commission then votes on the recommendation, which is sent on to the Mayor and City Council for consideration.
+If City Council decides to consider the zoning changes, they will hold a public hearing on the matter.
+They City Council may make changes to the recommendations and can adopt the zoning changes in full, in part, or not at all.
+Once the City Council has voted on any zoning change, it goes to the Mayor for final signature.

 A projected timeline for the Snelling Avenue South Zoning Study is shown below.
 Depending on input received, the zoning study may take longer.